Eastern Air Lines: Turmoil

-In 1975, Eastern was headquartered at 10 Rockefeller Plaza in New York City.
+In 1975, Eastern was headquartered at 10 Rockefeller Plaza in Manhattan.
 After Frank Borman became president of Eastern Air Lines in late 1975, he moved Eastern's headquarters from Rockefeller Center to Miami-Dade County, Florida.

 Eastern's massive Atlanta hub was in direct competition with Delta Air Lines, where the two carriers competed heavily to neither's benefit.
 Delta's less-unionized work force and slowly expanding international route network helped lead it through the turbulent period following deregulation in 1978.

 In 1980, a Caribbean hub was started at Luis Muñoz Marín International Airport (known at the time as "Isla Verde International Airport") near San Juan, Puerto Rico.
 In 1982, Eastern acquired Braniff's South American route network.
-By 1985, Eastern was the largest IATA airline in terms of passengers and operated in 26 countries on three continents.
+By 1985, Eastern was the largest ATA airline in terms of passengers and operated in 26 countries on three continents.

-During this era, Eastern's fleet was split between their "silver-colored hockey stick" livery (the lack of paint reduced weight by 100 pounds) and their "white-colored hockey stick" livery (on its Airbus-manufactured planes, the metallurgy of which required paint to cover the aircraft's composite skin panels).
+During this era, Eastern's fleet was split between their "silver-colored hockey stick" livery (the lack of paint reduced weight by 100 pounds) and their "white-colored hockey stick" livery (on its Airbus-manufactured planes, which required paint to cover the aircraft's composite skin panels).

-In 1983 Eastern became the launch customer of Boeing's 757, which was ordered in 1978.
+In 1983, Eastern became the launch customer of Boeing's 757, which was ordered in 1978.
 Borman felt that its low cost of operation would make it an invaluable asset to the airline in the years to come.
-However, higher oil prices failed to materialize and the debt created by this purchase coupled with the Airbus A300 purchases in 1977 contributed to the February 1986 sale to Frank Lorenzo's Texas Air.
+Lower oil prices failed to materialize and the debt created by this purchase coupled with the Airbus A300 purchases in 1977 contributed to the February 1986 sale to Frank Lorenzo's Texas Air.
 At that time, Eastern was paying over $700,000 in interest each day before they sold a ticket, fueled, or boarded a single aircraft.

 Starting about 1985, Eastern offered "Moonlight Specials", with passenger seats on overnight flights scheduled for cargo from thirty freight companies.
 The flights, which operated between midnight and 7 am, served 18 cities in the United States connecting mainly to Houston (IAH).
-Eric Schmitt of The New York Times said that the services were "a hybrid of late-night, red-eye flights and the barebones People Express approach to service."
+Eric Schmitt of The New York Times said that the services were "a hybrid of late-night, red-eye flights and the barebones People Express approach to service".
 The holds of the aircraft were reserved for cargo such as express mail, machine tool parts, and textiles.
 Because of this, the airline allowed each passenger to take up to two carry-on bags.
 The airline charged $10 for each checked bag, which was shipped standby.
 The airline charged between 50 cents and $3 for beverages and snacks.
-Bunny Duck, an Eastern flight attendant quoted in The New York Times, said that the passengers on the special flights were "a cross section of families, college kids, illegal aliens and weirdos from L.A.".
+An Eastern flight attendant quoted in The New York Times said that the passengers on the special flights were "a cross section of families, college kids, illegal aliens and weirdos from L.A."

 Eastern began losing money as it faced competition from no-frills airlines, such as People Express, which offered lower fares.
 In an attempt to differentiate itself from its bargain competitors, Eastern began a marketing campaign stressing its quality of service and its rank of highly experienced pilots.